codesandbox/codesandbox-client/packages/homepage/content/articles/team-pro/index.md

 Waiting on builds and deploys and using different environments has forced teams to work in a particular way.
 Team Pro enables you to skip the meetings and issue juggling by working directly with teammates to iterate and make changes, seeing results immediately.
 Or, if you can’t get together, then you can use comments to work async, but they’re right there in the editor, where you need them.
 Putting all this together, and the result is your product team can focus more on creating by working together more effectively—a link is all you need to hop into a sandbox and keep development work flowing.

 ## Thanks
 Shipping Team Pro has been a long project, involving nearly all members of our team.
-We’d like to thank [Sanne Kalkman](https://twitter.com/sannekalkman), [Siddharth Kshetrapal](https://twitter.com/siddharthkp), [Danny Ruchtie](https://twitter.com/druchtie), [Sara Viera](https://twitter.com/NikkitaFTW), and [Christian Alfoni](https://twitter.com/christianalfoni) in particular for their hard work.
+We want to thank [Sanne Kalkman](https://twitter.com/sannekalkman), [Siddharth Kshetrapal](https://twitter.com/siddharthkp), [Danny Ruchtie](https://twitter.com/druchtie), [Sara Viera](https://twitter.com/NikkitaFTW), and [Christian Alfoni](https://twitter.com/christianalfoni), in particular, for their hard work.
 Thanks also go to all pilot participants for their thoughtful feedback, which has helped shape this release along the way.

 We’re excited to see what you can accomplish now you can use CodeSandbox as a team to build faster together.